Cybersecurity for Energy & Utilities

 The energy sector faces great risk of ransomware attacks by ransomware gangs and nation-state threat actors.
 Not only can a ransomware attack disrupt the operation of an energy organization, but it can also be costly to remediate.
 A ransomware attack on an energy provider’s systems could be catastrophic.
 Likewise, not having an incident response plan in place could be damaging to the organization’s reputation.

-Energy & Utilities Related Services
+Services for the Energy & Utilities

 Dionach has assisted business to build strong foundations for security, compliance, and operational excellence for 24 years.